bonomani/devmon/docs/TEMPLATES.md

 ```
 dhcpStatus : SWITCH : {dhcpPoolSize} 0 = No DHCP, >0 = {dhcpAvail}
 ```
-This would assign the value 'No DHCP' to the 'dhcpStatus' alias if and only if the 'dhcpPoolSize' alias contained a value equal to zero.
-Otherwise, the value of the 'dhcpAvail' alias would be assigned to dhcpStatus.
+This would assign the value `No DHCP` to `dhcpStatus` if and only if the `dhcpPoolSize` contained a value equal to zero.
+Otherwise, the value of the `dhcpAvail`  would be assigned to `dhcpStatus`.

 ### UNPACK transform
 The unpack transform is used to unpack binary data into any one of a number